blorente/rir/PIR_README.md

 * Instructions `belong` to one basic block.
 There is an api for moving instructions, or cloning BBs.
 * The compiler compiles broken types, then there is an `insert_cast` pass that inserts casts.
 This style was easier to implement so far.
 Not sure if it's the right thing to do.
 * Basic blocks (BB) are arrays of instruction pointers.
 Every BB has either a `Return` instruction at the end and no successors, a `Branch` instruction at the end and two successors, or one successor to which it implicitly and unconditionally jumps.

+## Issues/Questions

+Very quickly we'll find a place that leaks the environment and we are doomed.
+We need to explore different strategies there.

+A value of type `val^` is actually a heap reference and applying `Force` to it modifies that heap location.
+But since `Force` is idempotent it should be ok, to force it multiple times.
+But a better understanding of why and how it is ok needs to be developed.

+Sometimes we do not know if an argument was already forced or not.
+For example in `function (x) {if(y) x else 1; x}` we do not know at the end if `x` was already forced.
+Currently we create a promise for x, even if we inline that function.

+The modeling of missing is not very accurate at the moment.

+Currently we assume that there are no objects.
+If we add that to the picture it will become more annoying, since even things like `+`, even if bound to the default `+` primitive, might execute random code.

+No named args, no default args implemented.

+`Instruction` has virtual methods, would be nice to get rid of them, not sure how.